1amchris/react-better-splitviews/README.md

 };
 ```

-Please let me know if the examples above don't fit your needs.
+Please let us know if the examples above don't fit your needs.

 ## Contributing